wendellpiez/XMLjellysandwich/readme.md

 Check out the Saxon docs as always for more background / guidance.

-#### 'hosting' (HTML) page
+#### ‘hosting’ (HTML) page

-Produce and adjust your HTML 'hosting' file, either by hand (copy/alter) or by using the XSLT as described below.
-Adjust it to match your settings.
+The HTML (or XHTML) ‘hosting’ file is the landing page that is loaded into the user’s browser to kick everything else off.
+You can create one by copying and then altering any one of the `index.html` files from one of the `docs/*/` directories of this repository, or by using the “starter maker” XSLT program described [below](#starter-xslt-maker).

-It has a few control points:
+Either way, the ‘hosting’ HTML page needs a few control points:

 - There should be a `script[@src='lib/saxon/SaxonJS.min.js']`, or equivalent.
 The named Javascript file must be in the location mentioned